wences-sanchez/Knowledge-Base/pages/Docker, Dockerfile and Docker-Compose.md

 		- #### Virtual Machines
 			- There is really no much support for them
 			- An alternative is **Vagrant**
 				- But its scripts to provision are very large
-			- Also, speed is a factor on local environment
+				- Also, speed is a negative factor on local environment
-			-
+		- Configuration drift => differences with